 How long after an injury at work can I claim compensation?

-By Stephen Parker.
-Last updated 21st October 2021.
-Welcome to our personal injury claims guide, where we’ll look at the question of ‘how long after an injury at work can I claim compensation?’.
+By Daniel Archer.
+Last Updated 6th May 2022.
+Welcome to our personal injury claims guide, where we’ll look at the question of ‘how long after an injury at work can I claim compensation?’

-If you have an accident at work that wasn’t your fault, then you can usually claim compensation for your suffering.
-However, there is a time limit for injury at work claims so you the amount of time you have to begin your claim for compensation isn’t indefinite.
-Once this timescale for personal injury claim has passed then it is unlikely that your case will be heard let alone be successful, so it is important to make your claim within the injury at work claim time limit.
+If you have an accident at work that wasn’t your fault, then you may be entitled to claim compensation for your suffering.
+However, there is a time limit for injury at work claims.
+So the amount of time you have to begin your claim for compensation isn’t indefinite.
+Once this timescale for personal injury claim has passed, it will become unlikely that you’ll be able to start your claim if it hasn’t already begun.
+So it is important to make your claim within the injury at work claim time limit.

-So how long after an accident can you claim compensation?
-The personal injury claim limitation period is three years.
-You will have three years from the date of your accident, or the date that your injury was diagnosed and linked to the accident, in order to file a claim for compensation.
+You may be wondering, “how long after an accident at work can you claim compensation?”.
+The personal injury claim limitation period is usually three years.
+This is applied by law under the Limitation Act 1980.
+You will have three years from the date of your accident.
 There are a handful of exceptions, however, which will be looked at later in this guide, but in most cases, you must begin your compensation claim within three years.

 Select a section

-- A Guide to How Long after an Injury at work to make a claim
+- A Guide to How Long After an Injury at Work Can I Claim

-- Legal Expert – Free Guidance on Accident at Work Claims Time Limit
+- Brain Injury Accident at Work Claims Time Limit

 - Useful Links